Working with the College will be slightly different from the way you may be used to working with a school.

 To prepare your young person for entry into work when they finish their studies, we encourage them to be independent and to take responsibility for their learning.
 That means that most of our communication is direct with the student.

-There may be occasions when you have concerns that you wish to raise or discuss about your young person.
-In the first instance this should be done through their Progress and Performance Tutor.
-Each student will be part of a tutorial group with regular contact with their PPT.
-If you wish to speak to your young person’s PPT with them, then they can arrange a time for a meeting with the PPT.
+There may also be occasions when you have concerns that you wish to raise or discuss about your young person.
+In the first instance this should be done through their course tutor.

-Alternatively, if you have more serious concerns, you or your young person can make an appointment to speak with their Head of Department or Curriculum Manager, who are dedicated to providing a strong and supportive academic and pastoral system for their students.
+Alternatively, if you have more serious concerns, you or your young person can speak with their Curriuclum Manager who are dedicated to ensuring students benefit from high-quality academic guidance and pastoral support throughout their time at college.

 We will write to you at different points in the year to inform you about events and College activities that are relevant to your young person.
 Staff may call you to discuss support or matters where you may need to intervene.
 We ask you to provide accurate contact information, such as a mobile telephone number and your email address through your young person.
 We endeavour to collect this information at enrolment.